vexstate/vexlib/README.md

 - > 🧠 Safe function calls (with crash protection)
 - > 💬 Reusable chat & notification utilities
 - > 🔗 Easy export registration for other resources
-- > 💵 ESX player helpers and examples
+- > 💵 ESX and OX player helpers and examples

 Built with **professional structure**, **ESX and OX compatibility**, VexLib helps you write cleaner, more modular, and safer server/client code.